How To Create Password-Protected Page in Elementor

 2. Activate the Protected Content Widget

-Once you’re on the page, the next step is to search for the Protected Content widget from the left sidebar in Elementor, and just drag it on the page that contains the restricted content.
+Once you’re on the page, the next step is to search for the Protected Content widget from the left sidebar in Elementor and drag it onto the page that contains the restricted content.

 Here’s how it’s going to look: